 The entirety of Article 5(1) deals with data sharing and GDPR.
 You should definitely understand these laws and utilize the appropriate legal and technical resources to comply with them.

-Here are some tips to help you with reporting in S2S.
+Here are some tips to help you with reporting in Salesforce to Salesforce.

 - You can create a "Connections with Accounts" custom report type.
 This will let you track connection activities on the accounts associated with the report.

 - You should also create a custom report of each shared object.
 It will track changes made to the object — which tracks changes made by both organizations.

 - You can create a "Connections with XXX" custom report type to track each major object.
 So, "Connections with Leads" will track any updates or deletes to leads shared across organizations.

 For more help with Salesforce 2 Salesforce custom reports, click here.

 Integrate Your Data Today!

 Try Xplenty free for 7 days.
 No credit card required.